MariahCasciola/art-gallery/README.md

 ### What I learned

-- Learned about SVGs as an alternative to JPEGS, gifs and PNGs(that they are used with vectors instead of pixel grids) and scale up and down with resolution without losing quality
+- Learned about SVGs as an alternative to JPEGS, gifs and PNGs(that they are used with vectors instead of pixel grids) and scale up and down with resolution without losing quality.

+- Learned how to use @font-face property in CSS for .ttf files

 ### Continued development